 What's the secret message?
-Create a secret code and antique-looking paper.
-Who can decipher what you wrote on your scroll?
+Students create a secret code and antique-looking paper.
+Who can decipher the messages on the scrolls?

-Create your own secret code using symbols that you design yourself.
-You could use tiny drawings, letter forms, or unusual shapes.
-Make a key to show what word or letter each symbol stands for using Crayola® Fine Tip Markers.
+Challenge children to create their own secret code using original symbols they have designed.
+Suggest the use of tiny drawings, letter forms, or unusual shapes.
+Remind students to make a key to show what word or letter each symbol stands for using Crayola® Fine Tip Markers.

-Cover your art area with recycled newspaper.
-Crumple up a piece of construction paper.
-Soak it with diluted brown Crayola Watercolors and a Watercolor Brush.
-Spread the paper flat to air dry.
+Ask students to cover their art area with recycled newspaper.
+Each student will crumple up a piece of construction paper and soak it with diluted brown Crayola Watercolors and a Watercolor Brush.
+Next, students spread the paper flat and allow it to air dry.

-Write a secret code message on your handmade antique-looking paper.
-Roll up your secret scroll and tie with string.
+Students write a secret code message on their handmade antique-looking papers.
+These secret scrolls are then tied with string.

-On construction paper, draw shapes that relate to the message inside.
+On construction paper, students draw shapes that relate to their meessage.
 Cut them out with Crayola Scissors.
-Attach shapes to your scroll with Crayola School Glue.
-Air dry.
+The shapes are attached to student scrolls with Crayola School Glue.
+Allow time for glue to air dry.